 Global Petroleum is an Africa focused oil and gas exploration and development company.
 Its principal asset is located offshore Namibia.
 The Company’s strategy is to obtain early licence positions in frontier exploration areas, either directly or through joint venture arrangements, in order to provide maximum leverage exploration success.
-Global Petroleum is dual listed on the Australian Securities Exchange and the Alternative Investment Market (AIM) of the London Stock Exchange.
+Global Petroleum is listed on the Alternative Investment Market (AIM) of the London Stock Exchange.

 The Namibian Project consists of an 85% participating interest in Petroleum Exploration Licence Number 29 (“Licence”) covering Offshore Blocks 1910B and 2010A in the Republic of Namibia.
 The Licence covers 11,730 square kilometres and is located in offshore Namibia in water depths ranging from 1,300 metres to 3,000 metres.

 Petroleum Exploration Licence 29 was first granted by the Namibian Ministry of Mines and Energy (“MME”) on 3 December 2010 and the Petroleum Agreement relating to the Licence originally provided for an Initial Exploration Period of four years from the date of signature.
 Global fulfilled its work obligations for the Initial Exploration Period approximately halfway through the four year term.
 They included reinterpretation of 2,800 kilometres of purchased seismic and commissioning a high resolution 2D seismic acquisition programme of approximately 2,000 kilometres over the acreage.
 This data confirmed the presence of two large structures and other potential leads.